keboola/kds-team.processor-data-anonymization/README.md

 Configuration
 =============
-- method : method of anonymization (possible : "MD5", "SHA")
+- method : method of anonymization (possible : "MD5", "SHA512", "SHA256")
 - tables_to_encrypt : dictionary of tables and their columns to encrypt, eg. {"table_name.csv" : ["column_1_in_table_name.csv",column_2_in_table_name.csv"]}
 - Salt (#salt) : Salt to be added to the column before hashing
+- Salt location (salt_location) : Where a salt string should be added - 'prepend' - to the beginning 'append' - to the end.
+Default is prepend

 Sample Configuration
 =============